 Banks-Vernonia State Trail

 The Banks-Vernonia Trail is a rails-to-trails conversion that follows the route of a 1920s-era railroad that once hauled lumber from Vernonia and Keasey to Portland.
-The trail is paved, but the chip trail that runs beside it is specifically for horses.
+The trail is paved, but the chip trail beside it is specifically for horses.
 You will encounter bikes, hikers, strollers, and umbrellas, so it’s a good idea to get your horse accustomed to these urban trail challenges before you go.
 The trail is 21 miles one way and has five trailheads for trailers, including a fee trailhead at L.L.
 (Stub) Stewart State Park.
-The trailheads at Vernonia, Beaver Creek, Tophill, and Buxton are free.
+Vernonia, Beaver Creek, Tophill, and Buxton trailheads are free.